NLB Overdrive

 Screen Flow

-Based on the user flow we had designed earlier, we used MarvelApp to make the wireframes dynamic and clickable, so that we’ll be able to evaluate how users engage with the proposed screens and identify sources of user error and frustration early on.
-Next, we created mid-fidelity screens using the Adobe XD based on the user findings and referred from the paper prototypes that we came out with.
+Based on the previously designed user flow, MarvelApp was used to make the wireframes dynamic and clickable, enabling evaluation of how users interact with the proposed screens and early identification of potential errors and points of frustration.
+Next, mid-fidelity screens were created in Adobe XD, informed by user findings and the paper prototypes developed earlier.

 Select Interests

-Users get to select their interested book genres and the homepage will only recommend books based on them.
+Users can select their preferred book genres, and the homepage will recommend books tailored to those interests.

 Select Interests